-It is not acceptable for written entries to extend outside the centrefield area if they might interfere with chart recordings.
-If, for example, the driver's name or a place name is so long it must be abbreviated in order to avoid any possible interference with the recordings, the full name should be noted on the reverse of the chart.
+It is not acceptable for written entries to extend outside the centrefield area, since they may interfere with chart recordings.
+If, for example, the driver's name or a place name is so long that it must be abbreviated in order to be accommodated in the space provided, the full name should be noted on the reverse of the chart.

-Tachograph charts are required to provide space on their reverse side to record the additional information required in connection with changes of vehicles.
+Tachograph charts are required to provide space on their reverse side for the driver to manually record the additional information that is required in connection with changes of vehicles (under the EU rules see example under 'Manual entries' below).